 Students with disabilities use a variety of different types of assistive technologies to be successful and accomplish their academic goals.
 Here are some commonly used assistive technologies in the classroom.

 The Livescribe pen is a smart pen that uses unique micro dot paper to record lecture audio that is synced with the student’s handwritten notes.
 It allows the student to go back and review the recording of incomplete or missed notes by simply tapping on the notes with the pen.

-Audio Note Taker is a software that let students capture class lectures and discussions.
-Audio notes are captured and color-coded according to the level of importance.
-The software also provides the ability to import presentation slides which can then be linked to recorded audio.
+Glean is a web-based application that lets students capture class lectures and discussions.
+Audio notes are captured and visually labelled according to the level of importance.
+The app also provides the ability to import presentation slides which can then be linked to recorded audio.

 Kurzweil 3000 is text-to-speech software that reads and highlights text as the text is read.
 It helps to increase comprehension and memory retention for those who have learning and cognitive disabilities.

 ZoomText is a screen magnification software that can magnify the computer screen at different levels to accommodate many degrees of vision loss.
 It can be used with many applications, including popular internet browsers.
-Text may be read aloud as well while magnified.
+Magnified text may be read aloud as well.
 The mouse pointer color and the screen contrast can be adjusted to meet different users’ needs.